lsandig/Kirstine.jl/docs/src/getting-started.md

 ```

 We see that the weights are nearly uniform,
-and that the lowest and highest doses are near the boundaries of the design space.
+and that the lowest and highest doses are near the boundaries of the design interval.
 This is not by accident:
 one can show analytically that locally D-optimal designs for the sigmoid Emax model
 always have four design points with uniform weights,